-Let us have a look at some differing perspectives that might help you decide when you should walk away after an infidelity.
+Let us have a look at some different perspectives that might help you decide whether or when to walk away after infidelity.

-This sort of instant break-up upon finding out about an infidelity is often confined to relationships that have fewer complicating factors such as children, shared tenancies and accommodations, custody arrangements and the like.
+This sort of instant break-up upon finding out about infidelity is often confined to relationships that have fewer complicating factors such as children, shared tenancies and accommodations, custody arrangements, and the like.

 This might be when the cheating partner has been very honest and open about the incident, and it is deeply regretted.

 In these cases, it may be that the incident will be forgiven and put into the past, and definitely never to be repeated – in a lot of cases, a second infidelity is the last straw, being proof that the remorse over the first incident was feigned.

 Get Through It with Therapy